danielespo/danielespo/README.md

 ## Hi there 👋 I'm Daniel Espinosa Gonzalez
 - 🔭 I’m currently working on system architecture at PsiQuantum
-- 💬 Ask me about reasoning, logic, VLSI and FPGA
+- 💬 Ask me about reasoning, logic, mixed-signal VLSI and FPGA
 - 🌱 I’m currently making a full custom CPU with integrated graphics [GPU, too] by hand in Virtuoso
 - 🤔 I’m looking for help with functional programming and low latency computing
 - 📫 How to reach me: https://www.linkedin.com/in/daniel-a-espinosa